18Miguel/youtube-notifier/README.md

 # YouTubeNotifier

-You can keep an eye on your favorite YouTube channels and get notified when a new video hits the web.
-It provides an event-driven architecture for handling new video events, information events, and error events.
+You can keep an eye on your favorite YouTube channels and get notified when a new video hits the web.\
+The notifier is designed with an event-driven architecture, allowing you to handle new video events, information events, and error events seamlessly.

 ## Installation